First Responder Service

 Emergency Weather Warning Sirens

-The department contracts fire protection services for the Town of Sevastopol and the Town of Sturgeon Bay.
-The department covers approximately seventy square miles.
+The Sturgeon Bay Fire Department contracts Fire protection services for the Town of Sevastopol and the Town of Sturgeon Bay.
+The department covers approximately 130 square miles.
 The fire district runs fifteen miles north of the city and six miles south of the city.
-Approximately one hundred and twenty five runs are into these two towns annually.
+Sturgeon Bay Fire Department also contracts with the Town of Jacksonport for Fire Inspection services.